Submission for Examination

 How and when to submit a PhD, DMA, EdD, SJD or MPhil thesis

-The Soft Bound Submission Form includes a declaration that the thesis has been reviewed by the Chief Supervisor and is considered ready/not ready for submission.
-If the Chief Supervisor considers that the thesis is not ready for submission, the reservations should be explained to the student and attached in writing to the Soft Bound Submission Form as a Statement of Reservations.
+The Submission for Examination Form includes a declaration that the thesis has been reviewed by the Chief Supervisor and is considered ready/not ready for submission.
+If the Chief Supervisor considers that the thesis is not ready for submission, the reservations should be explained to the student and attached in writing to the Submission for Examination Form as a Statement of Reservations.
 The candidate will be required to certify that these reservations have been sighted by countersigning the Statement of Reservations.

 The candidate is required to complete the thesis and submit it in the form prescribed by the regulations.